By: Team CS2103-F09-3 Since: Sep 2019 Licence: MIT

 -

-Test case:
+Test case: check

 Expected: The study plan requirements for your current study plan should be checked based on 3 criteria: total MC count of the study plan (both completed and uncompleted), number of core modules taken, and number of focus area primaries taken.
 The study plan satisfies graduation requirements only if all 3 criteria are met.